Join Brent Symphony Orchestra

 Dates: Approximately 8 rehearsals before each concert, following academic terms.
 We have fewer rehearsals for our winter and family concerts.

-Location: St Martins, Mortimer Road, NW10 5SN
+Location: St Martin’s, Mortimer Road, NW10 5SN

-Transport: Close to both Kensal Green tube (Bakerloo & Overground), Kensal Rise (Overground), and No. 18 bus route.
+Transport: Close to both Kensal Green tube (Bakerloo & Overground), Kensal Rise (Overground), and the No. 18 bus route.

-Access: Step free access and a wide door
+Access: Step-free access and a wide door

 We expect you to be of approximately Grade 8 standard, although we’ll never ask you for your certificate.
-Good sight reading skills are very helpful.
+Good sight-reading skills are very helpful.
 We need you to commit to regular attendance throughout the year and to practice your parts at home.

 Frequently Asked Questions